 - Bring your own firewood.

 New Woodland, Tilden Park, Berkeley (East Bay Regional Parks, Tilden)

 New Woodland is tucked up behind Little Farm in Berkeley, just 15 minutes from our home.
 It is a group campsite that can hold a minimum of 11 campers, but a maximum of 50 campers, so consider this one for your preschool posse or scout troop.
 There are no fancy showers or concessions stands near, but the site does have two onsite, relatively clean, chemical toilets and a water spigot.
-There are plenty of picnic benches, fire pits and grills for all eating and s’mores needs.
+There are plenty of picnic benches, fire pits, and grills for all eating and s’mores needs.
 Wild turkeys and the fact that it’s right behind Little Farm are an added plus for child entertainment.
 If you go, make sure to bring celery to feed the animals to keep the kiddos happy.

 - So close to home it makes me giddy.